Kdag-K/kdag/README.md

 ### API

-Kdag communicates with the App through an `AppProxy` interface, which has two
+Kdag communicates with the App through an `AppGateway` interface, which has two
 implementations:

 - `SocketProxy`: A SocketProxy connects to an App via TCP sockets.
 It enables